fettespferd/StepCount/README.md

 - have a look at the setup of the 'internationalisation' of the app to make sure that the automatic files are generated: [l10n documentation](./Supporting%20Documents/i18n-l10n.md)

+- access to the Firebase project for downloading the google-services.json and builing the app is needed and needs to be provided by me: <faubel.julius@gmail.com>

 - in `./stepCalc`, run `flutter pub run build_runner build --delete-conflicting-outputs`

 - with `flutter run` you can execute the app